 The logic in the math engine is rather complex and there are often no universal solutions (read: what works out well for one font, fails for another).
-Therefore some variations in the implementation will be driven by options for which a new primitive \mathoption has been introduced (so that we don't end up with many new commands).
-The approach of options also permits us to see what effect a specific solution has.
+Therefore some variations in the implementation are driven by parameters (modes).
+In addition there is a new primitive \mathoption which will be used for testing.